jalovatt/scythe/docs/testing.md

-# Scythe 3.0 testing
+# Testing

-In the interest of preventing as many bugs as possible, and also making future changes easier to do safely, I've added a basic testing library.
-I'm hoping to expand on it as well as the included testing GUI.
+In the interest of preventing as many bugs as possible, and also making future changes easier to do safely, Scythe includes a basic testing library.

 ## Goals

-I'd like to see 3.0 go out the door with a test file for every module in the `public` folder, since they're specifically intended for use by external scripts.
-GUI functionality will be a bit trickier, but will hopefully have at least a basic set of sets in addition to more thorough demo scripts to test each class' functionality.
+I'd like to see v3 go out the door with a test file for every module in the `public` folder, since they're specifically intended for use by external scripts.
+GUI functionality will be a bit trickier, but will hopefully have at least a basic set of tests in addition to more thorough demo scripts for checking each class' functionality.

 ## Running tests